IMELLLA/API_Workshop/LabGuide100.md

 - Go to the Roles tab and click on the button **Add Admin Roles**.
 This action adds all admin roles to the current user

- **Next We will be creating different types of users in Oracle Identity Cloud Service (IDCS), that is the underlying Identity Directory for Oracle Public Cloud Services**
+ **Now you will be creating different types of users in Oracle Identity Cloud Service (IDCS), which is the underlying Identity Directory for Oracle Public Cloud Services**

 - Go to the IDCS console, one way you can do it is by clicking on **Users**, located at the top right of almost any console